-The Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 and the Criminal Justice (Terrorist Offences) Act 2005 impose requirements on regulated entities to operate controls and procedures designed to prevent money laundering and combat the financing of terrorism (“AML/TF Process”).
+The Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2018 impose requirements on regulated entities to operate controls and procedures designed to prevent money laundering, combat the financing of terrorism and to comply with financial sanctions (“AML/ CFT/FS Process”).
 Irish investment funds are subject to these requirements and have a regulatory obligation to appoint an appropriately experienced and sufficiently senior individual as the Money Laundering Reporting Officer (“Fund MLRO”).

 You can download a pdf version of our MLRO Services for Investment Funds – Ireland guide

 Fund MLRO Responsibilities